 People who try to burn things that any brain-damaged drooling idiot would realize will not burn, or should not BE burned: This list includes 14" diameter, 6-foot long logs that were actually intended to be used to sit around the fire.
 Also on the list - freshly cut pine trees that you just chopped down.
 Also please add picnic tables, cans, bottles and out-house doors as well.
 It takes the rangers quite a bit of time to bring materials by boat to a remote campsite and set up a picnic table.
 Don't burn it.

-Chainsaw/generator/outboard motor guy: Just go the fuck home.
+Chainsaw/generator guy: Just go the fuck home.
 Now.
 Someone needs to knock out your single remaining tooth and then pack it into your esophagus with their car.
 This is not a drive-n-camp at Lake George.
 This is a remote lake in the middle of nowhere, and some people come here to get away from noise.
-You are the only tool on the entire lake with an outboard motor and a chainsaw, and that should tell you something.
+You are the only tool on the entire lake with an outboard motor, a generator and a chainsaw, and that should tell you something.

 I apologize for the rant, but dammit that felt good.
 Call me a sanctimonious tree hugger, I don't care.
 I'm really not though.
 I just have common sense and a little bit of courtesy for my fellow campers.

 Anyway, after I buried the condom (that sounds dirty, doesn't it?) we did nothing but read, eat, sleep and relax for two days.
 It was glorious.